AbiramiSBN/PrivateDrive/README.md

 ```
 - Edit colors and blur strength in `:root` CSS variables
-- Add or remove root folders in `ROOT_FOLDERS` array
+- Add or remove root folders in the `ROOT_FOLDERS` array

 ---

 ---

 ## 🙌 Credits
-Programmed by Abirami Balasubramanian

 Built with pure **HTML, CSS, and JavaScript**.
 Inspired by **Windows 11 File Explorer (mica design)**.

+Just say the word 😎